dev-bittu/lotus-grammar/grammar/error_handling/null_safe_chaining.md

-# Null-Safe Chaining in b2
+# Null-Safe Chaining in lotus
-Null-safe chaining is a feature in **b2** that simplifies operations on nullable variables by allowing you to safely access their properties and methods without having to write explicit null checks at every step.
-This operator is represented by `?.` in b2.
+Null-safe chaining is a feature in **lotus** that simplifies operations on nullable variables by allowing you to safely access their properties and methods without having to write explicit null checks at every step.
+This operator is represented by `?.` in lotus.

 ---